-Keep ‘em Covered—Addressing Vision Insurance Options in Retirement
+Vision Insurance After Retirement

 The most viable and cost-effective way to continue vision insurance in retirement is through your current employer.
 If you’ve worked with the same employer for a long time, chances are they will provide you with options to maintain your current health insurance and vision insurance once you’re retired.
 Oftentimes, you need to sign up ahead of time or within a certain period of time after retiring.
 So the best practice is to talk with your employer’s HR department and plan in advance.

-Some important questions to ask might include:
+Some important questions to ask your employer might include:

-- If so, how will the benefits differ from my current plan?
+2) If so, how will the benefits differ from my current plan?
 What’s covered and what’s not?

-- Is it possible to enroll family members or dependents under the new benefits?
+4) Is it possible to enroll family members or dependents under the new benefits?

-- How will the monthly costs differ from what I currently pay per month?
+5) How will the monthly costs differ from what I currently pay per month?

-Don’t assume coverage will be continued simply because it is offered.
+Don’t assume insurance coverage will be continued simply because it is offered.
 Proactively seek out the information and give yourself time to research other plan options if your employer’s offer doesn’t fit with your budget and lifestyle.

-Typically, employer-sponsored vision plans give retirees the most cost effective alternative.
 If your employer doesn’t provide continued coverage, you may be entitled to COBRA benefits.
 COBRA lets you temporarily maintain your current coverage at the group price while transitioning away from your past employer.
 If that’s not an option, it is always possible to obtain comprehensive coverage by enrolling in a VSP® Individual Vision Plan.

 Regardless of the monthly costs, the benefits of maintaining your vision coverage are eye-opening.
 VSP members typically save up to $200 per year on glasses and contacts.